lauraGgit/Horse-Race-Leaderboard/README.md

 This Bootstrap and AJAX/jQuery based table that updates from timed calls to a Google spreadsheet that is driven by a form.
 This assumes a LAMP or WAMP stack on your sever.

-See and example at http://leaderboard.lgerhardt.com
+See an example at http://leaderboard.lgerhardt.com

 ## Form Details
 The following columns are needed for the Google Form.